What is pH Balanced Skin Care?

 What I stated above is worth repeating, the pH value alone does not determine whether a product is gentle, harsh, or even effective.
 These qualities are determined by the complete chemical makeup of the product.
 In other words, all of the ingredients used to create the skin or hair care product.

-I believe that the synthetic chemicals in pH-balanced cleansing products cause more damage to the skin than the temporary disruption of the acid mantle that comes from a well-formulated natural bar of soap or shampoo.
+I believe that the synthetic chemicals in pH-balanced cleansing products potentially cause more irritation and damage to the skin than the temporary disruption of the acid mantle that comes from a well-formulated natural bar of soap or shampoo.